Michigan Birth Injury Attorneys FAQ | What Are Birth Injuries? What Causes Birth Injuries?

 Because of the serious risks to the mother and baby associated with uterine rupture, physicians should closely monitor the labor of any mom who has increased risk factors for uterine rupture.
 If uterine rupture occurs, maternal hemorrhage must be promptly controlled and the baby must be delivered as quickly as possible to prevent birth asphyxia, hypoxic-ischemic encephalopathy and cerebral palsy.

 Michigan Birth Injury Attorneys Discuss VBAC (Vaginal Birth After Cesarean)

 VBAC carries a number of risks, many of which are not fully explained or discussed with the mother.
-These risks include the dangers of uterine rupture.
+These risks include uterine rupture.

-Because of the substantial risks, many physicians have questioned whether VBAC is an appropriate and safe mode of delivery for mothers who have had prior C-section deliveries.
-Unfortunately, perhaps as a result of inexperience or economic pressures, many physicians encourage their patients to undergo VBAC deliveries and fail to adequately inform them of the risks and alternatives, including repeat C-section delivery.
+Because of these substantial risks, many physicians have questioned whether VBAC is an appropriate and safe mode of delivery for mothers who have had prior C-section deliveries.
+Unfortunately, perhaps as a result of inexperience or institutional pressures, many physicians encourage their patients to undergo VBAC deliveries and fail to adequately inform them of the risks and alternatives, including repeat C-section delivery.